vmsmith/897D/Project_Log.md

 #### Sun, 24 Apr
-* 4:30 pm - Rick posted histograms in EDA folder as `historgrams.R`.
+* 4:30 pm - Rick posted histograms in EDA folder as `histograms.R`.

 * 4:00 pm - Zoom conference with Cheryl, Keith, and Rick
   * Rick will work on exploratory data analysis and various transforms.